-Couple all that with Tektronix worldwide support and service, and your PC can gain the same productive advantages that host-based systems in scientific and engineering environments have had for close to two decades.
+Couple all that with Tektronix worldwide support and service, and your PC can gain the otus Deve opment same productive advantages that host-based systems in scientific and engineering environments have had for close to two decades.
 Tek's PC4100 graphics coprocessor board delivers serious graphics on a stand-alone basis.
-Built around the Texas Instruments Graphics System refresh rate.
-So you can use advanced packages like AutoCAD, Zenographic's Mirage and VersaCAD.
+Built around the Texas Instrunts Graph-